princesingh520/zomato_Restaurant_Survivor/README.md

 # zomato_Restaurant_Survivor

-# Restaurant Rating Prediction Case Study
+## Restaurant Rating Prediction
-This project aims to predict the future rating of restaurants on Zomato using data mining techniques.
+This project predicts the future rating of restaurants on Zomato using data mining techniques.
 The goal is to help Zomato decide whether to include or remove a restaurant from their app based on its predicted performance.

-Table of Contents
+### Table of Contents
 Problem Statement

 Approach